Professor Catherine (Sassy) Molyneux

 Current research projects:

-- Co-applicant and country manager on a programme to build capacity in global health research ethics and community engagement across the Wellcome Programmes.
+- Wellcome Trust funded programme to build capacity in global health research ethics and community engagement across the Wellcome Programmes.
 See Global Health Bioethics

 Recently completed consortia: Vulnerability and Agency among women and children in LMIC research (REACH); Resilient and Responsive Health Systems (RESYST); Partnership to foster gender and ethics analysis in health systems research and practice (Research in Gender and Ethics)

 Nyawira L. et al, (2023), BMC Health Serv Res, 23

 Diallo AH. et al, (2023), eClinicalMedicine, 57

 Wanyama C. et al, (2023), BMJ Open, 13, e066150 - e066150